10 Risk Factors of Skin Cancer

+6. You have a family or personal history of skin cancer.

 If you have a parent or sibling with skin cancer, you’re at greater risk of developing the disease.
 Also, if you’ve been diagnosed in the past, beating it once doesn’t mean it can’t come back.
-Spring dermatology patients who’ve been diagnosed with skin cancer in the past are at greater risk of developing the condition again.
+Dermatology patients who’ve been diagnosed with skin cancer in the past are at greater risk of developing the condition again.

 7. You have an inherited dermatological condition.

 Certain inherited dermatological conditions may affect your body’s ability to heal from UV damage.
-Spring residents who have these dermatological conditions aren’t just more likely to develop skin cancer but to develop it at an earlier age.
+Residents who have these dermatological conditions aren’t just more likely to develop skin cancer but to develop it at an earlier age.

 8. You smoke or use other tobacco products.

 Tobacco products don’t just increase your odds of developing lung cancer.
 Smoking, vaping, and using chewing tobacco can also increase your risk of developing skin cancer.

 9. You’re frequently exposed to certain cancer-causing chemicals.